Cache Hill

-Cache Hill is a cinder cone in northern British Columbia, Canada.
-It is thought to have last erupted in the Holocene period.
-Once used as an airdrop for food and supplies by the Geological Survey of Canada, hence its name, it is located north of Raspberry Pass in Mount Edziza Provincial Park.
+Cache Hill is a hill in Mount Edziza Provincial Park of Cassiar Land District in British Columbia, Canada.
+Is is located on the northern side of Raspberry Pass southeast of the community of Telegraph Creek.
+Once used as an airdrop for food and supplies by the Geological Survey of Canada, hence its name.
+Cache Hill is part of the Ice Peak Formation of the Mount Edziza volcanic complex and has been described as a cinder cone or a small composite cone.